Pescadores campaign (1885): The campaign

 On the morning of 31 March Lange attacked the main Chinese defensive line around Siu-kuei-kang.
 Although the marine infantry and sailors were heavily outnumbered, French naval gunfire tipped the balance in their favour.
 The Chinese were driven back from their positions and attempted to make a second stand before Makung, near the village of Amo.
 Lange attacked them again, with equal success, and occupied Makung late in the afternoon.

-Most of the defeated Chinese soldiers escaped to Amoy (Xiamen, 廈門) in mainland China or to Tai-wan-fu on junks and fishing boats under cover of darkness, though a number of soldiers were caught and handed over to the victorious French by the inhabitants of the Pescadores, who saw no reason to distinguish between two equally unwelcome sets of intruders.
+Most of the defeated Chinese soldiers escaped to Amoy (Xiamen) in mainland China or to Taiwanfu on junks and fishing boats under cover of darkness, though a number of soldiers were caught and handed over to the victorious French by the inhabitants of the Pescadores, who saw no reason to distinguish between two equally unwelcome sets of intruders.

 French casualties in the Pescadores campaign were 5 killed and 12 wounded.
 The wounded included one officer, lieutenant de vaisseau Poirot of Triomphante.
 Chinese casualties may have amounted to 300 dead and around 400 wounded, and included several senior officers.
 The French were told by islanders that the American artillery officer Nelson was beheaded during the bombardment of 29 March on the orders of an enraged Chinese commander, because his guns were unable to make any effective reply to the French warships.

-The French bombardment of the Chinese positions on the Pescadores was heard in Tai-wan-fu (modern Tainan) on the Formosan mainland.
+The French bombardment of the Chinese positions on the Pescadores was heard in Taiwanfu on the Formosan mainland.
 The British missionary William Campbell described the impact of the battle on the town's inhabitants:

 One quiet afternoon during the spring of 1885 the people of Formosa were startled on hearing what seemed to them the sound of distant thunder.
 It was not thunder, but the ponderous ironclads of France engaged in demolishing the fortifications over against Fisher Island and Makung.
 Those fortifications were mounted with good-sized guns of foreign make, and occupied by several thousands of soldiers who had been hastily called from various centres on the mainland.
 It all availed nothing.
 Fighting was to be conducted in a very different style from that of other days; and, sure enough, the large floating batteries of the French fleet loomed into sight.